caspervg/SC4D-LEX4J/README.md

 SC4Devotion-LEX4J
 ======================

 This Java library provides methods and beans to communicate with the SC4Devotion Lot Exchange API.
+It is currently compatible with the v4 version of the LEX API, provided you use a version higher than v4.0.0.

 ### Installation
 Installation is easy using the Maven Central Repository.
 Just add the following snippet to your ```pom.xml```